golemcloud/golem-launch-demo/README.md

 ```

 And try it out!
-First we explitly create a new list, passing the archive component's ID:
+First we explicitly create a new list, passing the archive component's ID:

 ```zsh
 golem-cloud-cli worker start --component $LST --worker-name test3 --env "ARCHIVE_COMPONENT_ID=$ARCHIVE_ID"